Skthinh/FinalWebDesign/README.md

 ### Frontend
 -  #### HTML:
    - `The structure of the website is built using HTML, providing a semantic and accessible markup.`
--  #### Tailwind CSS:
+-  #### CSS:
-   -  `A utility-first CSS framework is used for styling the website, enabling rapid UI development with pre-defined classes.`
+   - `Enhances the look and feel of web pages by allowing you to control the layout, colors, fonts, and other visual aspects of the web elements.`
 ### Frontend
 -  ##### Node.js:
    - `The server-side logic is implemented using Node.js, a powerful and flexible JavaScript runtime.`